angular-schule/website-articles/blog/2026-03-mini-typescript-hero/README.md

 **My mission was simple**: Preserve this feature for myself.
 And hopefully, other people will like it too.

+The [Angular style guide](https://v7.angular.io/guide/styleguide#import-line-spacing) used to recommend exactly this: separate third-party imports from application imports with a blank line, and alphabetize them.
+The rule was removed in v8, but it's still a good practice.
+I'm committed to keeping it alive.

 ## Cool New Features

 While modernizing, I added some features that the original never had: